loyjoy/welcome/documentation/pro_campaign/PRO_CAMPAIGN_RATINGS.md

 ## 2. What you need for this solution to work

+ - You need to **define certain process variables in your chat flow**.
+You do this to collect the specific data inputs from our customers.
+ - Add the **ProCampaign Process block** to your chatflow.
-You need an API key for ProCampaign that must be set up to **allow the data transfer**.
-Your ProCampaign admin will be able to help you.
+ - Your ProCampaign admin will provide you with an **API key for ProCampaign** that must be set up to allow the data transfer.

 ## 3. Set Variables in the LoyJoy Process Flow